MEALS ON WHEELS, ITALIAN STYLE

 Pasquale Martinelli is the ultimate personal chef, who will come to your home and make you a meal you’ll never forget

-Chef Pasquale has created a hospitality design where he and his team come to your house and give you a meal and dining experience only the best restaurants could hope to emulate.
-His idea is thriving in 2021.
 Via email, clients are able to curate their own menu based on their preferences.
 Pasquale firmly believes that a personal chef is more than your average cook at a restaurant — he sources all the ingredients himself, going to Union Square Farmers’ Market for vegetables and waking up at 3 a.m. to go to Hunts Point Market in the Bronx, because that is when the best fish arrives.

 When a client contacts him, he may go back and forth 4-5 times over email to ensure that everything they expect is delivered.
-Whether or not you have a specific type of dinner you are looking for, or a guest in your dinner party has a certain allergy, Pasquale will make every adjustment to ensure that you are satisfied from the moment he walks in the door to the moment he leaves.
-He’s, frankly, obsessive about the details.
+Whether or not they have a specific type of dinner they’re looking for, or a guest has a certain allergy, Pasquale will make every adjustment to ensure that the hosts are satisfied from the moment he walks in the door to the moment he leaves.

 Pasquale offers three different packages, but they all begin with a cocktail hour, during which finger food is passed around to the guests by the accompanying captain, including his signature, piping hot, mini deep-fried veal meatballs and cucumber rings topped off with tuna tartare, mango, and osetra caviar or shaved Italy-imported truffles.